nrcool7214/todo-app/TASKS.md

 **TODO**

 1. Please create a separate component for each todo and todone item.
-2. Please use props pass the data of each item from the parent component to the child.
+2. Please use props to pass the data of each item from the parent component to the child.
 3. Use state to define the initial state of your app component.

 ## Task 02 - Components